shunfumao/cellmesh/README.md

   (2) a novel database
   (3) a probabilistic method to query the database.

-In this Github site, we aim to open source its database and the probabilistic query method, in order to assist the community efforts on automating the cell type identification.
+This Github site is a simplified version modified from its [original version](https://github.com/yjzhang/cellmesh), which was developed by Yue Zhang in order to be integrated into the [the Uncurl-App project](http://uncurl-app.yjzhang.com:8888).
+In this Github site, we aim to open source the database and the probabilistic query method of CellMeSH, in order to assist the community efforts on automating the cell type identification.

-CellMeSH has also been integrated into [the Uncurl-App project](http://uncurl-app.yjzhang.com:8888), with the optimized codes [here](https://github.com/yjzhang/cellmesh).

 ---